 The Schaeffler Group’s financial result improved by EUR 37 m to EUR -155 m (prior year: EUR -192 m) in 2018.

 1) Incl. amortization of transaction costs and prepayment penalties.

-Interest expense on financial debt amounted to EUR 123 m in 2017 (prior year: EUR 123 m).
-The improvement in interest expense is largely the result of the prior year’s expenses for the prepayment penalty of EUR 13 m (prior year: EUR 48 m) and EUR 5 m (prior year: EUR 31 m) in deferred transaction costs derecognized not being incurred in 2018.
+Interest expense on financial debt amounted to EUR 99 m in 2018 (prior year: EUR 123 m).
+The improvement in interest expense is largely the result of the prior year’s expenses for the prepayment penalty of EUR 13 m and EUR 5 m in deferred transaction costs derecognized not being incurred in 2018.

-Basic and diluted earnings per common share increased to EUR 1.47 (prior year: EUR 1.29) in 2017.
-Basic and diluted earnings per common non-voting share amounted to EUR 1.48 (prior year: EUR 1.30).
+Basic and diluted earnings per common share decreased to EUR 1.32 (prior year: EUR 1.47) in 2018.
+Basic and diluted earnings per common non-voting share amounted to EUR 1.33 (prior year: EUR 1.48).
 The number of shares used to calculate earnings per common share and earnings per common non-voting share was 500 million (prior year: 500 million) and 166 million (prior year: 166 million), respectively.